simonw/django-sql-dashboard/docs/setup.md

     django_sql_dashboard | dashboard | Can execute arbitrary SQL queries

+Dashboard editing is currently handled by the Django admin interface.
+This means a user needs to have **staff** status (allowing them access to the Django admin interface) in order to edit one of their saved dashboards.

+The regular Django permission for "can edit dashboard" is ignored.
+Instead, a permission system that is specific to Django SQL Dashboard is used to control edit permissions.
+See {ref}`edit_permissions` for details.

 ## Additional settings

 You can customize the following settings in Django's `settings.py` module: